axoflow/axosyslog-core-docs/content/docs/chapter-destinations/destination-discord/reference-destination-discord/_index.md

 | Type:    | list            |
 | Default: | N/A (see below) |

-*Description:* Specifies what {{% productparam "abbrev" %}} does with the log message, based on the response code received from the HTTP server.
-If the server returns a status code beginning with 2 (for example, 200), {{% productparam "abbrev" %}} assumes the message was successfully sent.
+*Description:* Specifies what {{% param "product.abbrev" %}} does with the log message, based on the response code received from the HTTP server.
+If the server returns a status code beginning with 2 (for example, 200), {{% param "product.abbrev" %}} assumes the message was successfully sent.
 Otherwise, the action listed in the following table is applied.
-For status codes not listed in the following table, if the status code begins with 2 (for example, 299), {{% productparam "abbrev" %}} assumes the message was successfully sent.
-For other status codes, {{% productparam "abbrev" %}} disconnects.
+For status codes not listed in the following table, if the status code begins with 2 (for example, 299), {{% param "product.abbrev" %}} assumes the message was successfully sent.
+For other status codes, {{% param "product.abbrev" %}} disconnects.
 The following actions are possible:

   - `disconnect`: Keep trying to resend the message indefinitely.